All Episodes

 She was convicted of lying to the FBI, which is not a good thing.

-Uh, but you know, it w in this case, the impetus for this whole thing probably is not a crime.
+But, you know, in this case, the impetus for this whole thing probably is not a crime.

-Special prosecutor Patrick Fitzgerald has likely decided not to indict top White House age Carl Rove and Scooter Libby based on allegations they outed CIA employee Valerie Playm.
+Special Prosecutor Patrick Fitzgerald has likely decided not to indict top White House age Carl Roven Scooter Libby based on allegations they outed CIA employee Valerie Plame.

-That's a in quotes, uh, raising questions about whether they respected prosecutor continued his investigation after determining that no underlying crime had been committed.
+That's in quotes, raising questions about whether the respected prosecutor continued his investigation after determining that no underlying crime had been committed.

 Even the Times noted possible violations under consideration by Fitzgerald are peripheral to the issue he was appointed in December of 2003 to investigate.